What if I told you that you could get a free plane ticket for your friend to join you on vacation?

 With this in mind, the Air Canada Buddy Pass can only be redeemed once.

-It’s a one-time promotional offer that is awarded within your first year of owning and using an eligible Aeroplan credit card.
+It’s a one-time promotional offer.
 If you fail to use it before its expiry date, you won’t get another opportunity to use it.
 Once you use it, that’s it – you won’t get another one.

 Aeroplan could open the Buddy Pass program again in the future with reduced restrictions.
 But that’s just speculation at this point.